jpsm83/health/documentation/n8n/articleContext.md

 - Do NOT make up false information
 - Do NOT change the core meaning or context

+**CRITICAL YEAR REFERENCE REQUIREMENTS:**
+- **DO NOT include generic year references** in the article context string (e.g., "in 2026", "this year", "last year", "as of 2024", "studies from 2023")
+- **The article context string must be reusable across any year** - it should not become outdated due to year references
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
+- **Remove or rephrase any generic time references** that include years (e.g., "A study from 2022" → "Recent studies show", "Research conducted in 2023" → "Research shows")
+- **Use timeless language** that remains relevant regardless of when the content is used
+- **Examples of CORRECT usage (no year references):**
+  - "Discover practical tips for improving your wellness"
+  - "Learn how to enhance your intimate relationships"
+  - "Explore the benefits of personal wellness practices"
+- **Examples of INCORRECT usage (generic year references):**
+  - WRONG: "Discover wellness tips for 2026"
+  - WRONG: "Learn about this year's best practices"
+  - WRONG: "A study from 2024 shows..."
+- **Examples of CORRECT usage (date-specific events only):**
+  - "Understanding the impact of the COVID-19 pandemic in 2020 on women's health"
+  - "Lessons from the Olympic Games 2020"

 **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters

 ## SAFETY AND TERMINOLOGY